-This article explores the journey a teacher may embark on to support learner autonomy and looks at the challenges and benefits this entails for both the teacher and the learner.
+This article explores the journey a teacher may embark on to support learner autonomy.
+It also looks at the challenges and benefits this entails for both the teacher and the learner.

 Rethinking the Teacher-Learner Relationship

-As teachers, we tend to sabotage ourselves and feel as if we are underachieving if we do not put 120% effort into planning, designing, implementing, checking, testing, and discussing.
+As teachers, we tend to feel as if we are underachieving if we do not put 120% effort into planning, designing, implementing, checking, testing, and discussing.

 How about working just the amount needed to help learners reach their goals and allowing them to take ownership of their learning process?

-By keeping in mind coaching guru Tony Robbins’ words, “Energy flows where attention goes,” you can learn to direct this flow to concentrate on what is truly necessary and optimally get there.
+By keeping in mind coaching guru Tony Robbins’ words, “Energy flows where attention goes,” you can learn to direct this flow to concentrate on what is truly necessary.
 This leads to less fretful preparation for the teacher and heightened learner autonomy.